PRTG Manual: File Content Sensor

 ---|---|

-To monitor shares on Windows machines, make sure that the LanmanServer service runs on the target computer.
+To monitor shares on Windows machines, this sensor requires that the LanmanServer service runs on the target system.

 Setting |